KarlOL82/password_generator_js/README.md

 # password_generator_js
-A live page that generates a random uniques password based on user criteria.
+A live page that generates a random unique password based on user criteria.